1988–89 Charlotte Hornets season

-The 1988–89 Charlotte Hornets season was the first season for the Charlotte Hornets in the National Basketball Association.
-The "Charlotte Hornets", along with the Miami Heat, began play as expansion teams during the 1988–89 season; the team was originally going to be named the "Spirit", but later on changed it to the "Hornets".
-The team revealed a new primary logo of a hornet bouncing a basketball, and got new pinstripe uniforms, adding teal and purple to their color scheme.
+The 1988–89 Charlotte Hornets season was the inaugural season for the Charlotte Hornets in the National Basketball Association.
+The "Charlotte Hornets", along with the Miami Heat, joined the NBA as expansion teams during the 1988–89 season; the team was originally going to be named the "Spirit", but later on changed it to the "Hornets".

+Season summary

+Off-season

+The Hornets revealed their new primary logo, adding teal, blue, purple, green and white to their color scheme.
+The team's primary logo featured a teal hornet with blue eyes and blue stripes bouncing an orange basketball, surrounded by the city and team name in teal letters; the hornet also has a blue letter "H" on its chest underneath the city name "Charlotte" in white letters.
+The team also revealed new white home uniforms with teal, blue, green and purple pinstripes, and new teal road uniforms with white, blue, green and purple pinstripes; both uniforms featured a teal, purple and blue trim, while the home uniforms featured teal side panels on the bottom of their shorts, and the road uniforms featured white side panels.
+The Hornets played their home games at the Charlotte Coliseum in Charlotte, North Carolina.

+The team's new primary logo would remain in use until 2002, while the new uniforms would last until 1997, where they added side panels and additional pinstripes to their jerseys.

 In the 1988 NBA expansion draft, the Hornets selected veteran players like Dell Curry, second-year guard Muggsy Bogues, Mike Holton, Dave Hoppen, Rickey Green, and Mike Brown, who was then traded to the Utah Jazz in exchange for Kelly Tripucka.
-The team also signed free agents; Kurt Rambis, who won four championships with the Los Angeles Lakers, Earl Cureton, and acquired Robert Reid from the Houston Rockets.
-The Hornets received the eighth overall pick in the 1988 NBA draft, and selected shooting guard Rex Chapman from the University of Kentucky.
-Dick Harter was hired to be the team's first ever head coach.
+The team also signed free agents, Kurt Rambis, who won four NBA championships with the Los Angeles Lakers, Earl Cureton, Tim Kempton and Brian Rowsom, and acquired Robert Reid from the Houston Rockets.
+The Hornets received the eighth overall pick in the 1988 NBA draft, and selected shooting guard Rex Chapman from the University of Kentucky, and hired Dick Harter as their first ever head coach.

-The Hornets played their first NBA game on November 4, 1988, losing 133–93 at the Charlotte Coliseum to the Cleveland Cavaliers.
-The team struggled losing 10 of their first 12 games of the regular season, held a 13–35 record at the All-Star break, then posted two nine-game losing streaks between February and March, and between March and April, finishing their inaugural season in last place in the Atlantic Division with a record of 20 wins and 62 losses.
-The Hornets led the NBA in home-game attendance, becoming the first expansion team to do so, with an attendance of 949,858 at the Charlotte Coliseum; it was also an all-time NBA attendance record, which was broken by one of the two next season's expansion teams, the Minnesota Timberwolves the following season.